Please ensure Javascript is enabled for purposes of website accessibility

 Key Facts:

-• All of the region's five largest jurisdictions have trended upward since 2010in the percentage with a graduate or professional degree.
+• All of the region's five largest jurisdictions trended upward from 2010 to 2022 in the percentage with a graduate or professional degree.
+However, from 2022 to 2023 all jurisdictions did decline in the share of the population with graduate or professional degrees.

 bottom of page